LucasMRC/neovimput/README.md

 ### Where do we go from here?

-Two things I want to tackle next:
+Things I want to tackle next:
-  1. Logs.
-Simple, but something to allow me to follow the trace always.
+- [ ] Input to choose filetype (for treesitter detection :wink:)
-  2. A small config file for the write-and-quit command and the filetype.
+- [ ] A small config file for the write-and-quit command and the default filetype.

 ### Other comments